metamn/react/content/blog/on-function-signatures/index.md

 ---

-3. The inferred return type hint is more complete than the defined one.
+3. The defined return type hint is less complete than the inferred one.

 ![Hover](hover4.png)

 ---

-4. `ctrl+hover` return the first 10 lines of the function, as is.
+4. `ctrl+hover` returns the first 10 lines of the function, as is.

 ![Ctrl+Hover](chover.png)